BlockchainDeveloper009/defi_jul2_sol_hd_ts/README.md

 # ERC20 based Hardhat Project

-This is as javascript project. has 'ts' in project name as mistake.
+WillsCreatorFactory - this contract enables users to create assets, assign benefitors, and timeline by when, smartcontract wlll liquidate the funds to assigned benefitors.

-WillsCreatorFactory - this contract enables users to create assets, assign benefitors, and timeline by when benefitors will accept it.
+Note: This is as javascript project. has 'ts' in project name as mistake.

 1. Robert creates an asset for eg. crypto 4 ETH with id 'ca-0' with status 'Available:
 ```